-The instance method set\data\location() can be used to set the per-kind data locations for an individual instance of a class.
+The instance method set_data_location() can be used to set the per-kind data locations for an individual instance of a class.

-If calls to assertFileCorrect() (etc) are made for kinds of reference data that hasn't had their location defined explicitly, then the default location is used.
+If calls to assertTextFileCorrect() (etc) are made for kinds of reference data that hasn't had their location defined explicitly, then the default location is used.
 This is the location declared for the None kind and this default must be specified.

-If you haven't even defined the None default, and you make calls to assertFileCorrect() (etc) using relative pathnames for the reference data files, then it can't check correctness, so it will raise an exception.
+If you haven't even defined the None default, and you make calls to assertTextFileCorrect() (etc) using relative pathnames for the reference data files, then it can't check correctness, so it will raise an exception.

-classmethod set\defaults(\\kwargs)
+classmethod set_defaults(kwargs)